winfrednyoroka/Data_driven_visualisation/README.md

    `Conda activate env_name`

 - Launch the jupyter lab or notebook run the `.ipynb file` and run the cells.
-- Use the streamlit `streamlit run data_vis_app.py` to launch the web app.
+- Use the streamlit `streamlit run BMI_DBP_main_app.py` to launch the multipage web app.